islam56naser/3Dizer/README.md

 # 3Dizer
-3Dizer is a software project implementing the incremental SFM pipeline using opencv,cvsba,and pcl libraries .The input to this software is an image sequence and the output is 3D structure of the scene .
+3Dizer is a software for generating 3D structure of objects from an image sequence without using any special equipment. it's an implementation of the incremental SFM pipeline using opencv for image processing,cvsba which is an opencv wrapper for the famous sba library for bundle adjustment,and pcl for removing the point cloud outliers and surface mesh generation.